meownix/vim-peekaboo/README.md

       window's buffers.
 This is designed to close the side-by-side diff window created by Fugitive and wipe the buffers.
 * `:PeekabooDiff` displays changes made side by side on an unsaved file.
+* `:help peekaboo` opens the vim-peekaboo help file in a split window.
+* `:tab h peekaboo` opens the vim-peekaboo help file in a new tab.